dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 # Tutorial: Deploy an ASP.NET Core Aspire + SQL Database app to Azure

-In this tutorial, you learn to configure an .NET app that uses a SQL Server component for deployment to Azure. .NET Aspire provides multiple configurations that result in different resources provisioned in Azure.
+In this tutorial, you learn to configure a .NET app that uses a SQL Server component for deployment to Azure. .NET Aspire provides multiple configurations that provision different resources in Azure.
 You'll learn how to:

 > [!div class="checklist"]
 >
-> - Create a basic ASP.NET Core app that is set up to use .NET Aspire SQL Server components
+> - Create a basic ASP.NET Core app that is configured to use .NET Aspire SQL Server components
-> - Configure a .NET Aspire app to provision and deploy a SQL Server on Azure SQL Database
+> - Configure the app to provision an Azure SQL Database
-> - Configure a .NET Aspire app to provision and deploy a containerized SQL Server database
+> - Configure the app to provision a containerized SQL Server database

 > [!NOTE]
 > This document focuses specifically on .NET Aspire configurations to provision and deploy SQL Server resources in Azure.
 Visit the [Azure Container Apps deployment](/dotnet/aspire/deployment/azure/aca-deployment?branch=pr-en-us-532&tabs=visual-studio%2Clinux%2Cpowershell&pivots=azure-azd) tutorial to learn more about the full .NET  Aspire deployment process.